ITfoxtec/FoxIDs/docs/samples.md

 ### AspNetCoreOidcAuthCodeAllUpPartiesSample

-Sample ([code link](https://github.com/ITfoxtec/Foxids.Samples/tree/master/src/AspNetCoreOidcAuthCodeAllUpPartiesSample))  application showing user login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider and requesting login by all up-parties.
+Sample ([code link](https://github.com/ITfoxtec/Foxids.Samples/tree/master/src/AspNetCoreOidcAuthCodeAllUpPartiesSample))  application showing user login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider and requesting login by all authentication methods.

 You can test this [sample online](https://aspnetcoreoidcallupsample.itfoxtec.com/).

 > This sample is a good starting point!

-The possible up-parties is configured in the application registration as allowed up-parties.
-There can be configured one to many allowed up-parties.
+The possible authentication methods is configured in the application registration as allowed authentication methods.
+There can be configured one to many allowed authentication methods.
-All the configured up-parties is selected with a star instead of an up-party name.
+All the configured authentication methods is selected with a star instead of an authentication method name.

-Support login/logout with Foxids login page, [Identity Server](#identityserveroidcopsample), [SAML 2.0 IdP sample](#aspnetcoresamlidpsample) and all other up-parties.
+Support login/logout with Foxids login page, [Identity Server](#identityserveroidcopsample), [SAML 2.0 IdP sample](#aspnetcoresamlidpsample) and all other authentication methods.

 API calls: